 Immunisations aren’t necessary for travel to Sweden, unless you’ve been travelling somewhere where yellow fever is prevalent.
 Ensure that your normal childhood vaccines (against measles, mumps, rubella, diphtheria, tetanus and polio) are up to date.

 Sweden’s medical system is state run, so instead of visiting a private general practitioner for emergencies, go to a local medical centre (vårdcentral) or a hospital (sjukhus), where duty doctors are standing by.
-There are centres in all districts and main towns, listed by area under municipality (kommun) in the local telephone directory.
+There are centres in all districts and main towns.
 Be prepared to show your passport.

 Pharmacies (apotek) sell nonprescription (and prescription) medicines and give advice on how to deal with everyday ailments and conditions.

-For EU citizens with an European Health Insurance Card (EHIC), a doctor visit costs from Skr100 to Skr150; those under 20 are treated free of charge.
-At hospitals, in-patient treatment is generally free with a nonrefundable, standard fee of Skr80 per day.
-Out-patient treatment charges vary.
-Seeing a specialist costs from Skr200 to Skr300.
+For EU citizens with a European Health Insurance Card (EHIC), a doctor visit costs around 250kr; those under 20 years are treated free of charge.
+At hospitals, in-patient treatment is generally free with a nonrefundable, standard fee of 80kr per day.
+Outpatient treatment charges vary.
+Seeing a specialist costs from 200kr to 300kr.

-The rate scheme for dentists (tandläkare) changed in July 2008; initial visits cost Skr615 (free for children).
-Costs for other services vary (fillings cost between Skr585 and Skr1050).
+Initial visits for dentists (tandläkare) cost 615kr (free for children).
+Costs for other services vary (fillings cost between 585kr and 1050kr).
 Most of these charges are not reimbursed, even for EU citizens.